ronaldchwu/pedestrian-trajectory-tracker/README.md

 - Use FairMOT, a deep learning model specifically designed for multi-object tracking.
 This deep neural network can simultaneously detect people and learn about their individual feature embeddings (person's appearance).
 - Use a tracking algorithm that uses both locations and feature embeddings to associate positive detections to specific person ID.

 The SOTA model has a much more complicated algorithm design.
-Fortunately, the authors of FairMOT provides open-source implemention scripts ([ifzhang/FairMOT](https://github.com/ifzhang/FairMOT/blob/master/src/track.py)).
+Fortunately, the authors of FairMOT provides open-source implemention scripts of both the detection and tracking tasks ([ifzhang/FairMOT](https://github.com/ifzhang/FairMOT/blob/master/src/track.py)).
 With a few customized script modification, the model can be run and deployed on AWS cloud environment.

 ## Performance